 In some cases when Performance measuring using a given visitor profile, the measurement will fail and insights will not be provided.
 This can happen for a number of reasons, e.g. the structure of the web pages content, page hosting limitations, an inability to access the page from the profile, etc.

+It's always best to try and re-check the given test first, although in some cases this itself won't be enough to resolve the issue.
 In these cases, we recommend that you edit the specific measurement to remove the failing visitor profile.
 An advantage of removing the profile is that Performance credits are fully refunded thereby freeing up credits to be used on other measurements.

 Below you’ll find some of the most common reasons why a Performance measurement might fail to generate metrics and insights for a specific visitor profile.

 Unfortunately, the performance module does not currently support checking pages behind a login authentication.